abik11/tips-tricks/VBA.md

 ### Debugging
 Add some breakpoints and type in **Immediate Window** commands like: `?variableName` or `Debug.Print "Value: " & variableName`.
 It will print out the value of given variable.

-### Select all despite the first row
-1. Select the first cell of second row
-2. Push CTRL + SHIFT + Arrow Down
-3. Push CTRL + SHIFT + Arrow Right
-This may be quite useful while testing and developing macros

 ### Syntax
 Here is an example how to define procedures (called subroutines in Visual Basic):